cqu-jia/DC4SR/README.md

-# DC4SR
+# BOLD

-DC4SR is a dual-view calibration framework for denoising sequential recommendation.
+BOLD is a dual-view calibration framework for denoising sequential recommendation.

 This repository provides a training script (`main.py`) that supports two modes:
 - **With LLM**: uses an LLM-based semantic prior and refreshes it periodically.